prl-mushr/mushr-website/content/tutorials/workflow.md

 If you have the robot setup connect to a local network (see [Robot Setup Tutorial](/tutorials/robot_setup)), then connect to the local network yourself and ssh but replace the IP with the robot's static IP that you set.

 If you are having trouble connecting see [Troubleshooting](#troubleshooting).
-We need to set up the ROS_IP and the ROS_MASTER_URI environment variables on both devices.
-ROS_IP tells your ROS node what IP to communicate under.
-Localhost will not work because it will prevent remote components from communicating with it.
-So use `ifconfig` in the terminal to find your IP (car and desktop) and set that number to your ROS_IP.
-Each device should use its own IP.
+For the car and your computer to see each other, they must be on the same network, share the same `ROS_DOMAIN_ID`, and share the same `RMW_IMPLEMENTATION` (defaults to FastDDS, CycloneDDS is recommended).
+Set the same id on both devices (any integer 0&ndash;101, default 0):

 {{< highlight bash >}}
-$ export ROS_IP=ROBOT/DESKTOP-IP
+$ export ROS_DOMAIN_ID=0
 {{< / highlight >}}

-If your IP is static (the car ought to have a static IP) then you can put this command at the bottom of your `~/.bashrc` and it will run everytime you log in.
-You can check if an environment variable is set using `echo`
+You can put this command at the bottom of your `~/.bashrc` (on both the car and your computer) so it runs every time you log in.
+You can check that it is set using `echo`:

 {{< highlight bash >}}
-$ echo $ROS_IP
+$ echo $ROS_DOMAIN_ID
 {{< / highlight >}}

-Now that you have set your `ROS_IP` for both the car and computer, we need to set the `ROS_MASTER_URI` environment variable.
-The `ROS_MASTER_URI` tells your ROS nodes where to look for `rosmaster`.
-The default is `localhost:11311`.
-Since your program is running on the car we will set the `ROS_MASTER_URI` to the car.
-Luckly because the car is already set to itself, we only have to set the desktop or laptop (whichever is your remote workstation).
-On the base computer run:

-{{< highlight bash >}}
-$ export ROS_MASTER_URI=http://ROBOT-IP:11311
-{{< / highlight >}}

-"11311" is the port ROS connects to, and ROBOT-IP is the robot's IP address you ssh with to connect to the car.
-If this isn't set your base computer will start a separate `rosmaster` and if it is set incorrectly it will throw a error that it cannot find rosmaster.
 Now we are ready to run stuff!

-Ssh into the car, and run:

-{{< highlight bash >}}
-$ roscore
-{{< / highlight >}}

 On the base:
 {{< highlight bash >}}
-$ rviz
+$ rviz2
 {{< / highlight >}}

-rviz should be setup to listen to the same topics as the simulator
+rviz2 should be setup to listen to the same topics as the simulator

 On the car:

 {{< highlight bash >}}
-$ roslaunch mushr_base teleop.launch
+$ ros2 launch mushr_base teleop.launch.py
 {{< / highlight >}}

-The `teleop.launch` launch file activates the car's hardware, sensors and remote control.
+The `teleop.launch.py` launch file activates the car's hardware, sensors and remote control.
 Make sure you can drive the car and steer.
-On the base, visualize topics in rviz.
+On the base, visualize topics in rviz2.

 On the car:
 {{< highlight bash >}}
-$ roslaunch your_package your_launch.launch
+$ ros2 launch your_package your_launch.launch.py
 {{< / highlight >}}

 It is good practice to make a ros package for your code that is separate from the mushr_base package.
 That way if you need to update mushr code, your code remains unaffected.
-This can be done by making a [separate catkin package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage).
+This can be done by making a [separate ROS 2 package](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-Your-First-ROS2-Package.html).

 ## Troubleshooting
 Troubleshooting is what 80% of a roboticist's time is spent on.
 If we know it is inevitable, we need to design systems and use tools to narrow down a diagnosis for the problem as fast as possible.
 Diagnosis can usually be the hardest part because it could be hardware or software or both.
 In addition, a robotic system is highly interconnected so a weird behavior in one component may only manifest itself in another component down the road.
 This section will cover the main debugging tools you should use on the car and some common problems and fixes.